SAP/luigi/core/examples/luigi-example-js/README.md

 ## Overview

-This is the JS-based sample application which runs with Luigi framework.
+This is the JS-based sample application which runs with the Luigi framework.

 ## Development